WPCNR THE SUNDAY BAILEY. By John F. Bailey. Republished from The CitizeNetReporter of June 17, 2007:

 In retrospect, his advice has served me well.
 I am always comfortable.
 I sit out traffic delays in comfort.
 I have not made lawyers rich.

 He was not an emotional man.
 He was a banker and always wore suits to work.
-I have fond memories of going to meet him when he go Stean Engine train in Pleasantville – when the train tracks were at grade with Manville Road.
+I have fond memories of going to meet him in the days of steam engines in Pleasantville – when train tracks were at grade with Manville Road at the old stone station.

 I was most impressed as a young child by how he always smelled of coal cinders when he got off the train – like commuter’s cologne.

 My mother would move over and he’d drive the old Hudson Hornet home.
 He always spoke quietly.
 Never raised his voice.
 Drank scotch and soda in the winter.
-Gin and Tonics in the summer and he smoked Philip Morris’s, Marlboros, then Kents.
+“G & T’s” in the summer, martinis with George and Howard two close friends.
+He smoked Chesterfield, Philip Morris, Marlboros, Kents with the micronite filter.

 He set up a Lionel train set in our basement – perhaps our unspoken connection.
-When I was sent in by train for the first time to meet him at the office during Christmas time, He’d have his secretary greet me at Grand Central Terminal which still is a very big and scary place.
+When I was sent in by train for the first time to meet him at the office during Christmas time, He’d have his secretary Margie greet me at Grand Central Terminal which still is a very big and scary place to me .

 When I first started working in Washington, D.C. in 1968 I ate regularly at a restaurant below the television station WMAL-TV where I worked, it was called Marty’s Italian Village.
 Marty, the owner (who looked like Humphrey Bogart, the only thing missing was the white sport coat) started calling me when I came in around 7 PM, ‘Hi John, how are you?”
 People would look at me.
 They thought I was big.
 I liked that.
 Feeling big in my small world.